ShahadAljohani/SuT_Web_Task1/README.md

 --------
 ## About This Task
-Creating and designing a simple personal website using HTML and CSS
+Creating and designing a simple personal website using HTML and CSS, and deployed it on a Github Pages.

 ---------
 ### Screenshots of the website